gsamokovarov/break/README.md

 `up`       | Go up the stack.
 `down`     | Go down the stack.
 `list`     | Show the code surrounding the current debugged line.
-`continue` | Disconnect the debugger and continue to run program.
-`exit`     | Disconnect the debugger and continue to run program.
+`exit`     | Disconnect the debugger and continue to run the program.

 ## Usage